Chapter 3.24

 3. The disclosure of the names and addresses of any persons to whom lodging tax registration certificates have been issued.

 4. The disclosure of general statistics regarding taxes collected or business done in the city.
-(Ord.
-2070 §1, 2020; Ord.
-2025 §1(part), 2016; Ord.
-1996 §1(part), 2014; Ord.
-1707 §1(part), 1994).

 3.24.200 Disposition of transient room tax.

-All revenues received by the city from the tax shall be deposited in the general fund.
-Twenty-five percent of the balance of the proceeds shall be used directly or indirectly for the purpose of promoting recreational, cultural, convention and tourist related activities and services for the city of Central Point.
+B. Twenty-five percent of the revenue from the first nine percent shall be used directly or indirectly for the purpose of promoting recreational, cultural, convention and tourist related activities and services for the city of Central Point.
+Seventy-five percent of the revenue of the tax rate of nine percent shall be used for city services.
+Seventy percent of the revenue generated by the remaining two percent of the tax shall be used for any tourism purpose consistent with state law.
+Thirty percent of the revenue generated by the remaining two percent shall be used by the city for funding city services.
 (Ord.
+2114 §8, 2024; Ord.
 2070 §1, 2020; Ord.
 2025 §1(part), 2016; Ord.
 1996 §1(part), 2014; Ord.
 1707 §1(part), 1994).

 3.24.215 Appeals to council.

-Any person aggrieved by any decision of the city manager may appeal to council of the city by filing a notice of appeal with the director within ten days of the serving or mailing of the notice of the decision given by the city manager.
+Any person aggrieved by any decision of the city manager may appeal to council of the city by filing a notice of appeal with the director within ten business days of the serving or mailing of the notice of the decision given by the city manager.
 The director shall transmit said notice of appeal, together with the file of said appealed matter, to council, who shall fix a time and place for hearing such appeal from the decision of the city manager.
-Council shall give the appellant not less than ten days’ written notice of the time and place of hearing of said appealed matter.
+Council shall give the appellant not less than ten business days’ written notice of the time and place of hearing of said appealed matter.
 Action by council on appeals shall be decided by a majority of the members of council present at the meeting where such appeal is considered.
 (Ord.
+2114 §10, 2024; Ord.
 2070 §1, 2020).

 3.24.220 Violations.